indraarianggi/nestjs-library-app/backend-tasks.md

 **Definition of Done:**

-- Books without loans can be deleted
+- [x] Books without loans can be deleted
-- Books with loans cannot be deleted (clear error message)
+- [x] Books with loans cannot be deleted (clear error message)
+- [x] Cascade delete works for junction tables
+- [x] Audit trail captured

+**Completion Notes:**

+- DELETE /api/books/:id endpoint implemented
+- Admin only using @Roles(Role.ADMIN) decorator
+- Checks if book has any loans (historical or active)
+- Returns 409 ConflictException if book has loans with message to archive instead
+- Hard deletes book if no loans exist
+- Cascade delete automatically removes BookAuthor and BookCategory relationships (defined in schema)
+- Audit log entry with action='book.deleted'
+- Returns 204 No Content on successful deletion
+- Returns 404 if book not found
+- Transaction ensures atomicity
+- Clear error message guides admins to archive books with loans instead of deleting
 - Cascade delete works for junction tables
 - Audit trail captured